 Students who prefer freelance work, are passionate in a project topic, or are employed during their PCICS candidature should opt to complete this module.

-Students may choose to complete this module in Term 2 or Term 4.
+Students are to complete this module in their final term.